cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Configuring_switchd.md

 author: Unknown
 weight: 73
 pageID: 8362561
+aliases:
+ - /old/Configuring_switchd.html
 ---
 # Configuring switchd

-`switchd`<span id="src-8362561_indexterm-D9B1AC1340E728FB10AED8A5C19039A1">
-is the </span>daemon at the heart of Cumulus Linux.
+`switchd` is the daemon at the heart of Cumulus Linux.
 It communicates between the switch and Cumulus Linux, and all the applications running on Cumulus Linux.

 The `switchd` configuration is stored in `/etc/cumulus/switchd.conf`.

 ## The switchd File System

-`switchd`<span id="src-8362561_indexterm-3E087284C77D7249CE05CC53316B17BA">
-also exports a </span>file system, mounted on `/cumulus/switchd`, that presents all the `switchd` configuration options as a series of files arranged in a tree structure.
+`switchd` also exports a file system, mounted on `/cumulus/switchd`, that presents all the `switchd` configuration options as a series of files arranged in a tree structure.
 You can see the contents by parsing the `switchd` tree; run `tree /cumulus/switchd`.
 The output below is for a switch with one switch port configured:

 ```